iamturns/youtubeiest/README.md

 }
 ```

-You must need to adjust your 'minimum-stability' setting
+You may need to adjust your 'minimum-stability' setting;

 ```
 "minimum-stability": "dev"